Best Practice

 Implement a systematic referral process

 A structured approach to managing referrals ensures efficiency and thoroughness.
 This involves organizing information on potential participants, tracking progress, and following up on leads promptly.
-Such a system helps maintain momentum in the sampling process and supports a comprehensive exploration of the population.
+Such a system helps maintain momentum in the sampling process and supports an abundantly detailed analysis of the population.

 Monitor diversity and bias